bjdash/apic-docs/tester/decoding-the-response.md

 ### Body

 If a response is returned by the server then you can see under the **Body** tab in the **Response panel**.
+You can also see the **Status Code** & **Status Text** for the response along with the **Time taken** for the request to complete at the top right corner of the Response panel.
 Under Body tab there are 3 different tabs to see your response.

 1. **Pretty -** Formats and beautifies the response to make it more user readable.
 2. **Raw - **Shows the response as it is received from the server